spinnaker/spinnaker.github.io/guides/user/managed-delivery/index.md

 ### Where am I?

 You probably arrived here from a tooltip on a declaratively managed resource.
-This page has some helpful information to get oriented, as well as some other links (coming...).
+This page has some helpful information to get oriented.

 ### What is happening?